Overview

 How SPPAS software can be helpful?

-Among other features, SPPAS allows users to automatically annotate speech data at different phonetic levels.
+Among others, SPPAS allows to automatically annotate speech data at different phonetic levels.
 This annotated data can then be used to segment speech into meaningful units (e.g., phonemes, syllables, words) and align it with the original speech signal.
 SPPAS includes statistical tools for analyzing the data and extracting relevant information from the corpus.
 The software also offers a manual annotation interface and supports various annotation formats.
 It can export annotated data in various formats for compatibility with other speech processing and statistical analysis tools.

 SPPAS allows users to customize automatic annotations to their own needs and implement custom annotation solutions.